openvinotoolkit/model_server/example_client/cpp/README.md

 - _classification_client_async_benchmark_ - client using asynchronous gRPC API, testing accurracy and performance with real image data
 - _synthetic_client_async_benchmark_ - client using asynchronous gRPC API, testing performance with synthetic data, stripped out of OpenCV dependency

 The example clients image also contains test images required for accurracy measurements.
-It is also possible to custom images.
+It is also possible to use custom images.

 ## Prepare classification model